Changissnz/selfinterest/README.md

 merit as the values greatest when continued through bloodlines.
 So it is most certainly not always the aristocrat, in society, that cripples the intellectual out of some historically-based fear.
-Just as the individual has their self-interest, their society, appearing and acting under such things as a national flag or a religious symbol, always have interests declared as one.
+Just as the individual has their self-interest, their society, appearing and acting under such things as a national flag or a religious symbol, always has interests declared as one.
 For example, if a politically-motivated force were to decapitate the intellectual class of a specific region, seldom do the reasons stated not mention political threats from that class.
 The exclusion of certain members from society speaks to that society's